 March 16, 2015

 Memorial Hall Library

 7:00 p.m. to 9:00 p.m.

-Election of Officers and Directors.
-A motion was made, seconded and approved to elect the following officers: Steve Cotton (President), Marty Rabinowitz (Vice-President), Dave Brown (Treasurer), Janet Kenney (Secretary) for one-year terms ending December 31, 2013.
-A motion was made, seconded and approved to re-elect as Directors David Adilman, Steve Ellis, and Kemper Mazzarelli for two-year terms ending December 31, 2015.
+Election of Officers.
+A motion was made, seconded and approved to elect the following officers: Steve Cotton (President), Marty Rabinowitz (Vice-President), Dave Brown (Treasurer), and Janet Kenney (secretary) for a 1-year term ending December 31, 2015.
+A motion was made, seconded and approved to re-elect the following Directors for a 2-year term ending December 31, 2016: David Adilman and Steve Ellis.
+A motion was made, seconded and approved to elect Dot Tyler for a 2-year term ending December 31, 2016.

 A motion to adjourn was made, seconded and approved.
 The meeting was adjourned at 9:00 p.m.